-Approximately \$13 million in State general fund dollars and \$7 million in special funds support programs of the departments of AHS to assist in supporting their clients' housing needs.
-The largest of these line items include; Temporary Housing/General and Emergency Assistance, Corrections Transitional Housing, the Vermont Rental Subsidy Program, and Housing Opportunity Program (HOP) grants.
+Approximately \$14 million in State general fund dollars and \$7 million in Global Commitment and special funds support programs of the departments of AHS to assist in supporting their clients' housing needs.
+The largest of these include; Temporary Housing/General and Emergency Assistance, Corrections Transitional Housing, the Support and Services at Home (SASH) Program, and Housing Opportunity Program (HOP) grants.

-AHS's programs often serve the lowest income, most vulnerable Vermonters.
-Should these families and individuals not be able to access housing in the community that is affordable to them, the alternative in many cases would be institutionalization or homelessness.
+AHS's programs serve the lowest income, most vulnerable Vermonters.
+Should these families and individuals not be able to access housing in their community that is affordable to them, the alternative in many cases would be institutionalization or homelessness.
 The avoided costs of those alternatives are substantial.
 AHS' The Value of Stable Housing report (2015) documented reductions in emergency service and health care utilization and expenditure among formerly homeless families who received a state-funded rental subsidy.